More pages in this section

 Treatment for chronic ankle instability is dependent on the severity of instability and on patient’s level of activity.

-- Physical therapy to strengthen the ankle, improve balance and range of motion, and retrain your muscles.
+- Exercises to strengthen the ankle, improve balance and range of motion, and retrain your muscles.

 - Bracing.
 Some patients wear an ankle brace to gain support for the ankle and keep the ankle from turning.
 Bracing also helps prevent additional ankle sprains.

-- Customised Foot Supports (Orthotics) if the underlying foot mechanics are contributing to the instability
+- Customised Foot Orthoses if the underlying foot mechanics are contributing to the instability.

 - Surgery if conservative treatment fails.
 Surgery involves repair or reconstruction of damaged ligaments.